bloczjs/mdx/packages/mdx-live/README.md

 # `@blocz/mdx-live`

-`@blocz/mdx-live` is a package that allows you to render a MDX string.
+`@blocz/mdx-live` allows you to dynamically render a MDX string.

-The difference with `@mdx-js/runtime` is that `@blocz/mdx-live` allows you to resolve import and export statements.
+It understands the import statements, and you can provide how they will get resolved.

+Exports statements are also executed. **WARNING:** this allows XSS so be sure to be in a safe environment.

+You can also provide a scope for all the variables and components used in the MDX.

-## Examples
+## How to use

 ### Simple MDX